 As a San Francisco Building Code addition, the Accessible Business Entrance Program is administered by the Department of Building Inspection (DBI) in consultation with the Planning Department for historic preservation, the Department of Public Works (DPW) for sidewalk modifications, the Access Appeals Commission for unreasonable hardship requests and the Office of Small Business for resources and assistance to small businesses.

-Compliance is ultimately the responsibility of the property owner however, the law does not alter existing lease agreements between property owners and tenants.
-It is important to know some lease agreements can be written in such a way that explicitly state that property owners can require the business to do the improvement and/or pass the cost of accessibility upgrades to tenants for which this ordinance could trigger.
+Compliance is ultimately the responsibility of the property owner.
+However, the ordinance does not alter existing lease agreements between property owners and tenants.
+Some lease agreements can include provisions that state the property owner can require the tenant to do accessibility improvements for which this ordinance could trigger.